jhpyle/docassemble/_docs/docker.md

 "running," "stopping," and "starting" containers.
-If you are not familiar with [Docker] or with hosting web applications, and you want to get up and running fast, you may want to use [Docassemble Toolkit], a support service provided by [community.lawyer], a Public Benefit Corporation based in Brookyln, New York.
+If you are not familiar with [Docker] or with hosting web applications, and you want to get up and running fast, you may want to use [Docassemble Toolkit], a support service provided by [Community.lawyer], a Public Benefit Corporation based in Brookyln, New York.
 [Docassemble Toolkit] provides an encrypted **docassemble** server hosted on [Amazon Web Services].
 This saves you from needing to figure out [Docker], [Let's